xhochy/xhochy.github.com/_posts/2020-10-19-r-without-python.md

 feature_image: "/images/boris-misevic-kjH2m_tl7Pg-unsplash.jpg"
 ---

 *Surprisingly Python was a runtime dependency of R on conda-forge.
-A R doesn't need Python to run, this was a bit weird.
+As R doesn't need Python to run, this was a bit weird.
 We got rid of this by splitting up the GLib package.*

 Typically people argue whether they should use R or Python to solve a problem.
 In the case of conda-forge's `r-base` package, on Linux, you got both when you only asked for one as Python was listed as a runtime dependency of R.